tommyp/tommyp.org/src/content/blog/adding-spotify-now-playing-to-astro.md

 Buffer.from(client_id + ':' + client_secret).toString('base64');
 ```

-6. Make a POST request with the following params:
+6. Make a POST request with a content-type of `x-www-form-urlencoded` to `https://accounts.spotify.com/api/token` with the following params:

 ```
 {